 There are two DIP switches that Branson uses interchangeably.
-The following Figures illustrate each of them.
+Figure 4.14 and Figure 4.15 illustrate each of them.
 Default operational settings are provided in the Tables.

 CAUTION General Warning The components in the Power Supply section of the Integrated Welder are subject to damage from electro-static discharge.
 When working inside the Integrated Welder, use a grounded wrist strap and minimize your movement to reduce the possibility of damage due to static electricity.